`

 Recite takbir

-Ibn Hibban in his Sahih said that the Prophet (peace be upon him) said:
+And in another narration, the Prophet (peace be on him) said:

 There are no greater (adham) days and more beloved to Allah than doing good deeds than these days.
 So increase your tahleel, takbeer and tahmeed.
 (Musnad Ahmad)